-Measures, Floors, and Targets for the Tiered Portion of the AE PMF receive points for values that are below the floor.
+Measures, Floors, and Targets for the Tiered Portion of the AE PMF

+Each category has an approved set of measures.
+Each measure has a floor and a target in which points are earned.
+Depending on the school's score on a specific measure and its position between the floor and target, it will receive incrementally more points the higher the score, up to the maximum number of points for that measure, which is determined by the weight.
+Measures are defined as "general instruments or means to assess performance in each area defined by an indicator."
+Each category has an approved set of measures.
+Each measure has a floor and a target in which points are achieved.
+The floor determines the minimum value for which any points are awarded.
+Schools do not receive points for values that are below the floor.
 The target determines the value at which the maximum points for a measure is awarded.
 Schools do not receive additional points for values that are above the target.
 Floors and targets are calculated using the formulas in the following sections.
 Depending on the school's score on a specific measure and its position between the floor and target, it will receive incrementally more points the higher the score.
-Generally, the floors and targets are updated every two years.